rishavvajpayee/rishavvajpayee/README.md

 - 🔭 I’m currently working on **Personel Project**

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning DJANGO

 - 👯 I’m looking to collaborate with **creators**

-- 💬 Ask me about **Django, Python**
+- 💬 Ask me about **Django, Python, React, Next**

 - 📫 How to reach me **reshavvajpayee@gmail.com**